-After all, you wouldn't want your ex-spouse to profit from your death, would you?
-You wouldn't want the proceeds from your insurance policy to needlessly be tied up in probate because you forgot to update your beneficiary designation form when your beloved Aunt Susie died, would you?
+After all, you wouldn't want your ex-spouse to profit from your death because you didn't update your beneficiaries after your divorce, would you?
+And surely you wouldn't want the proceeds from your life insurance policy to be needlessly tied up in probate because you forgot to update your beneficiary designation form after your beloved Aunt Susie died, would you?

 The sad fact is that many people complete the beneficiary designation form once at creation and then promptly forget about it.
 Yet, life happens - children are born, marriages dissolve, relationships fracture or blossom anew, loved ones tragically pass away.
 And with each of these changes comes a need to update your beneficiary designations.
 This is why it is imperative that you periodically conduct an audit of your beneficiary designations to make sure these accounts are inline with the rest of your estate plan.